material-components/material-components-android/docs/theming/Typography.md

 </style>
 ```

-Note: `AppCompat` must be used to handle backwards compatibility for sdk < 16.
+**Note:** `AppCompat` must be used to handle backwards compatibility for sdk <
-If you don't need to support devices < 16 and aren't using AppCompat, you
+16. If you don't need to support devices < 16 and aren't using AppCompat, you
 should set `android:fontFamily` instead of `fontFamily` or `app:fontFamily`.

 ## Downloadable Fonts